Alexamannn/Covid-19-Analysis-Build-on-Jupyter-Notebook/README.md

 # Covid-19-Analysis-Build-on-Jupyter-Notebook
-This web app gives day to day analysis of stastics of the world and all the major countries,with graphs ,data analysis  and world map
+This web app gives day to day analysis of statistics  of the world and all the major countries,with graphs ,data analysis  and world map

 WebApp is published through herokuapp -- > https://covid19it.herokuapp.com/